-Twinkle’s education programme (EduTwinkle) aims to foster links between space exploration and British schools, increase girls’ uptake of STEM (Science, Technology, Engineering and Maths) subjects at A-level and higher education and to widen participation at universities from under-represented communities.
+Twinkle’s education programme, EduTwinkle, aims to foster links between space exploration and schools, to increase girls’ uptake of STEM (Science, Technology, Engineering and Maths) subjects at A-level and higher education, and to widen participation at universities from under-represented communities.

 The first ORBYTS group – in front of UCL’s Portico

 - An introduction to undergraduate-level science

 - Applied scientific skills such as literature searching and using advanced Excel

 - Soft skills such as time management, presentation of complex research findings to general audiences and email communication skills

 - Practical experience of what’s involved in scientific research and what it’s like to be a researcher

 - An opportunity to meet scientists at all levels

 - Participation in an programme that covers concepts in the physics and chemistry A-level curricula in an inspiring way

 - Projects suitable for EPQ or CREST Awards